Courses - The Hague, Netherlands

 INSTRUCTOR Joseph Morrissey, Professor of Law and Leroy Highbaugh Sr. Research Chair, Stetson University College of Law, Gulfport, Florida

-INTERNATIONAL COMMERCIAL ARBITRATION (1 credit)
+INTERNATIONAL COMMERCIAL LAW (1 credit)

 This class provides intensive exposure to the law governing international sales transactions, the CISG, as well as an introduction to international commercial arbitration.
 The CISG governs the substantive law that applies by default to transnational sales of goods when the parties involved are from any of the 97 signatory nations, including the Netherlands and most other Western European nations (but, interestingly, excluding the UK).
 This class is essential for anyone hoping to become involved with international trade or dispute resolution.
 [The Hague is also famous as the home of the Permanent Court of Arbitration, an intergovernmental organization over 100 years old that facilitates international dispute resolution through arbitration.]